-2023 Georgia Law Enforcement Torch Run Runner Registration Form
+2024 Georgia Law Enforcement Torch Run Runner Registration Form

-Name: Agency: City: Phone (w): Email: Emerge ncy Contact: Release and Waiver of Liability, oics Georgia, Inc. Assumption of Risk, and Indemnity nforcement Torch Run nature o of the event and that I am qualified, in good health, nforcement Torch Run, I represent that I understand the and in proper physical condition to participate in such event. e, I will immediately discontinue participation in the event. may be event ta me or n caused by my own actions, or inactions, those of ot kes place, or the negligence of the releases named including permanent disability, paralysis and death, which hers participating in the event, the conditions in which the below; and that there may be other risks either not known to stand and assume all such risks and all responsibility for tion in the event. • I accept full responsibility for the open flame and it f the hand torch and agree to the following: use of this torch and does not manufacture this torch. s safe use while the official Special Olympics hand torch is in lity for the safe use of the torch and am singing this form on agents, lessors of claims, of negliger the use anyone releasee officers, volunteers, and employees, other participal of premises on which the activity takes place, (each demands, losses, or damages on my account caused ace of the releasees or otherwise, including negliger of the hand torch; and I further agree that if, despit on my behalf, makes claim against any of the release nt rescue operations due to participating in the torch relay or the the release, waiver of liability, and assumption of risk I, or sees, I will indemnify, save, and hold harmless each of the y occur as the result of such claim.
-I have read this release Printed Name of Participant Signature of Participant
+Name: Agency: City: Phone e (w): Email: Emerg ency Contact: Special Olympics Georgia, Inc. er of Liability, Assumption of Risk, and Indemnity Georgia Law Enforcement Torch Run nature of the event and that I am qualified 4 Georgia Law Enforcement Torch Run, I represent that I understand the , in good health, and in proper physical condition to participate in such event. ditions are unsafe, I will immediately discontinue participation in the event. may be event t me or i e caused by my own actions, or inactakes place, or the negligence of the of serious injury, including permanent disability, paralysis and death, which ions, those of others participating in the event, the conditions in which the releases named below; and that there may be other risks either not known to and I fully understand and assume all such risks and all responsibility for to fmy participation in the event. l also u • Special Olympics is not being complacted full responsibility for the complete the complete special or ks with the use of the hand torch and agree to the following: bensated for the use of this torch and does not manufacture this torch. pen flame and its safe use while the official Special Olympics hand torch is in sonal responsibility for the safe use of the torch and am singing this form on agents, lessors claims, neglige the use anyone release officers, volunteers, and employee of premises on which the activity to demands, losses, or damages on mence of the releasees or otherwise, it of the hand torch; and I further age on my behalf, makes claim against tes from any loss, liability, damage, not to sue the Special Olympics, their respective administrators, directors, is, other participants, any sponsors, advertisers, and if applicable, owners and kes place, (each considered one of the Release herein) from all liability, is account caused or alleged to be caused in whole or in part by the including negligent rescue operations due to participating in the torch relay or see that if, despite the release, waiver of liability, and assumption of risk I, or any of the releasees, I will indemnify, save, and hold harmless each of the or cost which may occur as the result of such claim.
+I have read this release and indemnity and fully understand it.
+Printe d Name of Participant Signature of Participant